An approach for teachers to empower girls to solve their own friendship issues

 A session may possibly address a friendship issue head on, but more usually a session will remain at the level of principle.
 The teacher’s role is to remain largely recessive and act as facilitator in holding up a mirror which reflects the girls’ behaviour and attitudes.

 The Girls on Board approach will not prevent girls from falling out, but it will help them sort out their own friendship problems and minimise the distress they might experience.
-It also creates a robust framework for parents so they feel reassured that issues are being dealt with effectively.
+It provides a vital vocabulary to make communicate more open, honest and effective and creates a robust framework for parents so they feel reassured that issues are being dealt with effectively.

 You have inspired me to take a fresh approach, and a step back from trying to unpick the minutiae of Snapchat messages and so on.
 Putting the onus on the girls themselves to consider their role in the dynamic of a falling-out absolutely resonates with me.